crpietschmann/jquery.selectit/README.md

 Also, the [default.htm](/default.htm) file in this repo is a working example too.

+## Change Log

+### v1.0 - June 21, 2024

+- Enhance box highlighting to highlight the 'selectit' box when 'input' has focus.
+This makes the behavior act as expected like 'selectit' is more of a native input element.

+### v0.1 - 2011

+- Initial Release

 ## Author

 This project was created by [Chris Pietschmann](https://www.pietschsoft.com), and originally published in a [blog post](https://www.pietschsoft.com/post/2011/09/09/tag-editor-field-using-jquery-similar-to-stackoverflow) back in 2011.
 This jQuery plugin has since been updated slightly and put up here on GitHub for broader ability to be used.